paithiov909/mixboxr/README.md

 #> ℹ Loading mixboxr
 library(colorfast)

-# mix 50% yellow and 50% blue, resulting in green in the Mixbox color space
+# mix 50% yellow and 50% blue, resulting in green with Mixbox
 mixed <- mixboxr::lerp("yellow", "blue", 0.5)
 mixed
 #> [1] -10185138

 # for comparison, here we interpolate between the same colors with `scales::colour_ramp()`.
-# this is done in the CIELAB color space.
+# this is done in CIELAB color space
 ramped <- scales::colour_ramp(c("yellow", "blue"))(0.5)

 grid::grid.newpage()